aathal08/NPTEL-login/README.md

 This is just a so called educational Purposes
-*YE KOI HACKING NAHI HAI BC IT'S A BRUTEFORCE* ELIGIBILITY
+*AND ONE MORE THING KUCH MAT KARNA JUST CHANGE THE EMAIL ID AND NOTHING ELSE* *YE KOI HACKING NAHI HAI BC IT'S A BRUTEFORCE* ELIGIBILITY
 - you have to be idiot those who doesn't care of fucking anything